Belleville Public Library and Information Center

 The Belleville Public Library and Information Center is the free public library of Belleville, New Jersey located at 221 Washington Avenue.
-Serving a population of approximately 36,000 the library in 2011 included a collection of 105,452 volumes and had a circulation of about 39,000 items per year.
+Serving a population of approximately 36,000, the library in 2011 includes a collection of 105,452 volumes and has a circulation of about 39,000 items per year.

 History and architecture

 Belleville's library was started in a storefront by a volunteer organization, the Tuesday Afternoon Reading Club.
 By 1909, a site at Academy and Washington Streets was acquired from the municipality and Charles Granville Jones, a local architect who also designed the town hall, Methodist church, First National Bank, and old high school, was hired.
 Opened in 1911, with an additional stacks area added in 1929, it is one of New Jersey's original thirty-six Carnegie libraries, constructed with a grant of $20,000 made on April 28, 1909, by the Carnegie Corporation, still in use.
 In 1981, an addition was attached to the original building thus obscuring the pediment and columns at the library's entrance.